Thomas Ravenel Says Craig Conover’s Bad Influence Contributed To Kathryn Dennis Losing Child Custody

 Thomas Ravenel has lashed out at his Southern Charm co-star Craig Conover for, as viewers will see in the upcoming episode, questioning his love and commitment to his two children with Kathryn Dennis.
-Not only that, Thomas has accused Craig of being a bad influence on Kathryn, so much so that it contributed to her losing custody of their two children.
+Not only that, Thomas has accused Craig of being a bad influence on Kathryn; so much so that it contributed to her losing custody of their two children.

 On Friday, Thomas posted a lengthy message to his Instagram account in which he blasted Craig for questioning his parenting of daughter Kensington and son St. Julien.
 Thomas said that Craig’s questioning is quite rich since it was his bad influence that contributed to Kathryn losing custody of the children.
 Likely in reference to the revelation that Craig lied last year about finishing law school and only pretended to submit his application to take the bar exam, Thomas went on to claim that Craig is not only ethically challenged but also mentally challenged.

 Thomas went on to make fun of Craig, nominating him to win an award for “male bimbo of the year” and stating that there’s nothing but tumbleweed blowing between his ears.
-Showing just how low he thinks of Craig’s intelligence and abilities, Thomas added that Craig would do better to advise his girlfriend, Naomie Olindo, on how to finish her MBA program or JD Madison on how to run a liquor distillery, tasks that the reality TV show has suggested Craig is hardly capable of.
+Showing just how little he thinks of Craig’s intelligence and abilities, Thomas added that Craig would do better to advise his girlfriend, Naomie Olindo, on how to finish her MBA program or JD Madison on how to run a liquor distillery, tasks that the reality TV show has suggested Craig is hardly capable of.
 Last season, JD was shown giving Craig an opportunity to be involved in his bourbon business, only for Craig to mess that up.
 This current season, Naomie has been shown being frustrated with Craig’s procrastination and seemingly lack of ambition.
 As Naomie pursues her MBA, Craig is shown gardening and doing other projects around the house.

 “Craig Conover calling my parenting skills into question is quite rich considering his bad influence contributed to Kathryn losing custody of her kids.
 We all know he is ethically challenged, now we know he’s mentally challenged.
 He’s got my vote for the ‘male bimbo of the year” award’ — there’s nothing but tumbleweed blowing between his ears.
 He’d do better to to advise Naomie on how to pass the MBA program or advising JD or running a liquor distillery.”

 A preview for the next Southern Charm episode to air on Tuesday shows most of the cast, sans Kathryn Dennis, attending a polo match that Thomas Ravenel is playing in.
-As Craig Conover, Landon Clements and Austen Kroll are talking to Thomas, Kensington and St. Julien’s nanny pushes them up towards them in a stroller.
+As Craig Conover, Landon Clements and Austen Kroll are talking to Thomas, St. Julien’s nanny pushes the kids up towards them in a stroller.
 “Here comes the babies,” Craig tells Thomas.
 When Thomas looks back to face his children, Kensington yells, “Daddy daddy daddy!”

 “Yeah.
 Yeah,” Thomas, who looks and sounds exhausted from playing polo, says.
 “Hello darling.
 How are you?” he asks towards the nanny and children.